zpok3/Waters-of-Life/README.md

 <summary>GOG Install Instructions</summary>

 1. In GOG Galaxy, go to your `Library`.
-2. In GOG Galaxy, select `Fallout 3: Game of the Year Edition` and click `Install`.
+2. Select `Fallout 3: Game of the Year Edition` and click `Install`.
 3. Set the **Install to** folder to a folder of your choice, e.g. `C:\GOG Games`.

 </details>